Lee Harris (politician): Policy positions

 Harris was a proponent of an October 16, 2012, amendment to Memphis' anti-discrimination ordinance, which prohibits the City of Memphis from discriminating on the basis of age, disability, national origin, ethnicity, gender identity, and sexual orientation.

+In September 2025, Harris expressed strong opposition to the planned deployment of National Guard federal forces to Memphis with semi-automatic weapons.
+While simultaneously downplaying the amount of illegal semi-automatic weapons in the city on a daily basis.